SynchronetBBS/sbbs/xtrn/DDAreaChoosers/readme.txt

 Also, comments are allowed in the configuration file.
 Comments begin with a semicolon (;).

+For the color settings, the colors specified for each setting can simply be a list of the color attribute characters.
+For instance, for normal white: nw Or, for high cyan: ch

 Behavior section: Message area chooser
 --------------------------------------